Dust History, Family Crest & Coats of Arms

 The surname Dust was first found in the county of Oxford, where Ulf Dust was recorded as early as 1030.
 The nickname origins of Dust make it likely that the surname emerged independently in different English counties, thus creating several different branches of the Dust family during the Middle Ages.

-Important Dates for the Dust family
+Early History of the Dust family

 This web page shows only a small excerpt of our Dust research.
 Another 104 words (7 lines of text) covering the years 1030, 1203, 1316 and 1332 are included under the topic Early Dust History in all our PDF Extended History products and printed products wherever possible.